deaduseful/browsercheck/README.md

-# browsercheck
+# browserCheck

-Is my browser up to date?
+Answers the question: Is my browser up to date?